TosbackCgusBridge-Bot/CGUs-versions/Naplesnews/Privacy Policy.md

 *   Commented
 *   Emailed

+*   FHP report: Mom drank three bottles of wine, crashed car on I-75 with kids inside Published 10/13/2012 at 3:15 p.m.
+19 comments
 *   FACT CHECK: Slips in vice president's debate Published 10/11/2012 at 10:53 p.m.
-194 comments
+293 comments
-*   Security officer, formerly of East Naples, cleared of child porn charges Published 10/12/2012 at 5:15 a.m.
-9 comments
-*   Prep Football: Chat, scores, videos, photos and stories from Week 7 Updated 10/12/2012 at 11:35 p.m.
-0 comments
+*   The great debate with 3 weeks to go: Who's going to win this, Romney or Obama?
+Published 10/13/2012 at 12:51 p.m.
+53 comments
-*   Gov. Scott wants probe of 28 college presidents' salaries Published 10/12/2012 at 5:07 a.m.
-36 comments
+*   Swing state: Heavy population of Puerto Rican residents could tip vote in I-4 corridor Published 10/13/2012 at 8:00 a.m.
+28 comments
-*   Arrest made in Golden Gate homicide. friend describes love-triangle gone wrong Updated 10/11/2012 at 7:56 p.m.
-30 comments

-Photo Galleries Catch of the Day: Oct.
-11, 2012 Editorial Cartoons: Oct.
-10, 2012 Prep Football: Lely vs. Gulf Coast
+*   Brent Batten: Reticent Collier County manager not talking about Hiller Published 10/13/2012 at 4:00 p.m.
+24 comments

+Photo Galleries Everblades pull out OT win over Solar… Manatee, Gulfview win cross country… Prep Football: Fort Myers vs. South…

 *   FACT CHECK: Slips in vice president's debate Published 10/11/2012 at 10:53 p.m.
-194 comments
+293 comments
-*   In close race, Obama and Romney both showing confidence Published 10/9/2012 at 5:36 a.m.
-258 comments
 *   VP debate: Biden, Ryan at each other on everything Published 10/11/2012 at 10:14 p.m.
-84 comments
+86 comments
+*   Brent Batten: Evaluations shed light on commissioners' ability to misrepresent facts Published 10/11/2012 at 5:00 a.m.
+71 comments
 *   Election 2012: What to expect when Biden, Ryan face off in VP debate Published 10/11/2012 at 5:00 a.m.
 70 comments
-*   Swing state: Jewish vote a must to Obama, an opportunity to Romney Published 10/10/2012 at 7:00 a.m.
-73 comments
+*   The great debate with 3 weeks to go: Who's going to win this, Romney or Obama?
+Published 10/13/2012 at 12:51 p.m.
+53 comments

 *   In the Know: More than 25 new restaurants to open in Naples area this season Published 10/10/2012 at 5:14 a.m.
 46 comments
 *   RECALL: Kellogg's Frosted Mini-Wheats may contain metal Published 10/11/2012 at 1:40 p.m.
 10 comments
 *   Stan's gone but his Goodland restaurant opens for season Published 10/8/2012 at 5:00 a.m.
 6 comments
 *   Teachers take on kids' nutrition with a book set in Naples Published 10/9/2012 at 4:00 a.m.
 0 comments
-*   Diplomat charged with DUI after crashing into tree, claims immunity Published 10/3/2012 at 5:00 p.m.
-40 comments
+*   Deputies: Woman denies ownership of marijuana in genitals, said she was protecting friends Published 10/5/2012 at 8:16 p.m.
+65 comments

 Weather